JeffreyZou13/JFK/README.md

 ### Software Development miniproject

 2048 in SVG.
-Generally horrifyingly code with disgusting workarounds.
+Generally horrifyingly code with disgusting workarounds.<br>
+Lack of good sliding animations makes it a bit more confusing than the original.